joelofrese/PizzaAPI/README.md

-# Pizza Inventory RESTful API
+# Pizza Inventory RESTful API, .NET

 This RESTful API is designed to manage a pizza inventory.
 It provides various endpoints for interacting with pizza data, including retrieving a list of all pizzas, getting a pizza by its ID, adding a new pizza, updating an existing pizza, and deleting a pizza.